 If your business’s federal income tax planning objective is to minimize taxable income for the year that depreciable property is placed in service, claiming big first-year deductions for eligible property is a good idea.
+We provide accounting and business tax planning services for traditional construction companies and property owners.
 But there are three reasons you may opt to depreciate assets placed in service in 2020 over time, rather than claim first-year depreciation write-offs.

 1. To lower the tax rate on gain from depreciation when real estate QIP is sold.
 Any gain on the disposition of qualified improvement property (QIP) is treated as high-taxed ordinary income to the extent of additional depreciation allowed or allowable on the property.
 This federal income tax treatment is known as the Section 1250 ordinary income recapture rule.
 For QIP held for more than a year, additional depreciation means the amount of allowable depreciation claimed in excess of the depreciation that would have resulted if the QIP had been depreciated using the straight-line method.

 First-year bonus depreciation and Sec.
 179 depreciation aren’t treated as straight-line depreciation.
 So, those deductions can create Sec.
 1250 ordinary income recapture when QIP is sold.